Chinook Indian Nation: Attempts at re-recognition (2002–present)

 The Chinook Nation sued the Department of the Interior in August 2017 on eight claims.
 The department moved to dismiss the case.
 District judge Ronald B. Leighton denied the tribe's claim that a federal court could grant recognition.
 The remaining claims included a challenge to the rule against re-petitioning and an argument that the department must give the tribe compensation for Docket 234.
 The ruling of Chinook Indian Nation v.
 Bernhardt sided with the former claim, arguing that the BIA's ban on reapplications was unreasonable and beyond the power of the bureau.
 The bureau reviewed the rule.
+The tribe continued to make the claim that courts had the power to grant recognition, citing a unique interpretation of the Federally Recognized Indian Tribe List Act of 1994.
 Courts ruled in 2023 that the tribe was entitled the land claims trust.
 The decision voided the BIA's 2011 suspension of trust fund distributions due to the status of the tribe.
 Secretary of the Interior Deb Haaland and Congress approved distribution of the money.
 The trust was then worth $686,180.
 The tribe was unrestricted in its use of the money.